96 Points - Christopher Sawyer, Sommelier to the Stars

 The grapes were hand-picked, rushed to the winery and cold soaked for three days.
-They used BM-45 premioum yeast to ferment, the same yeast used on the great Brunello wines from Italy.
-100% Alpicella Vineyard.
+We used BM-45 premium yeast to ferment, the same yeast used on the great Brunello wines from Italy.
+100% Alpicella Sangiovese.

 Appellation: Sonoma Valley

 Winemaker: Michael Muscardini